opus1993/pubrepo/content/post/PracticalMachineLearningInR/index.md

 This book's section on linear regression models explores stepwise feature selection.
 This approach is problematic for several reasons, and a large literature exists that critiques the method (see Steyerberg, Eijkemans, and Habbema ([1999](https://bookdown.org/max/FES/references.html#ref-Steyerberg)), Whittingham et al. ([2006](https://bookdown.org/max/FES/references.html#ref-Whittingham)), and Mundry and Nunn ([2009](https://bookdown.org/max/FES/references.html#ref-Mundry))), and Harrell ([2015](https://bookdown.org/max/FES/references.html#ref-rms)).

 The [`glmnet`](https://glmnet.stanford.edu/articles/glmnet.html) methodology offers a more robust technique for fitting generalized linear models and offers solutions to overfitting problems that can plague stepwise regression.
 Bradley Boehmke at the [University of Cincinnati R Programming Guide](http://uc-r.github.io/regularized_regression) offers a nice overview.

+[Platt scaling](https://en.wikipedia.org/wiki/Platt_scaling) and model calibration should be explored in a practical course, along with weights, as more robust techniques for modeling for the imbalanced challenges that are more the rule than the exception.

 Max Kuhn and Kjell Johnson's [Feature Engineering and Selection: A Practical Approach for Predictive Models](https://bookdown.org/max/FES/) offers a more thorough exploration of several other predictive modeling methods.